seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 I will acquaint him with my passion,
 Which he shall shadow with a veil of lawn,
 Through which the queen of beauty's queen shall see
-Her self the ground of my infirmity.
+Herself the ground of my infirmity.

 *Enter Lodowick.*